ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 In this next section let's create a basic demo angular application that sorts a list of super hero names -- just to make the example familiar if you followed [Angular's tour of heroes tutorial](https://angular.io/tutorial/tour-of-heroes).

+All the code for the demo application we built in this blog can be found on [this Git repository](https://github.com/ayoayco/ng-web-worker-demo).

-> Hint: this emoji 👨🏻‍💻 means you are going to write some code!
+> This emoji 👨🏻‍💻 means you are going to write some code!

 First, let's create a new app `web-worker-demo` with the defaults (i.e., no routing and using CSS for styling).